svj-aventador/xrpl-dev-portal/content/tutorials/get-started/get-started-with-rippleapi-for-javascript.md

 }).catch(console.error);
 ```

 The rest of the sample code is mostly more [boilerplate code](rippleapi-reference.html#boilerplate).
 The first line ends the previous callback function, then chains to another callback to run when it ends.
-That method disconnects cleanly from the XRP Ledger, and has yet another callback which writes to the console when it finishes.
+That method disconnects cleanly from the SGY Ledger, and has yet another callback which writes to the console when it finishes.
 If your script waits on [RippleAPI events](rippleapi-reference.html#api-events), do not disconnect until you are done waiting for events.

 The `catch` method ends this Promise chain.
 The callback provided here runs if any of the Promises or their callback functions encounters an error.
 In this case, we pass the standard `console.error` function, which writes to the console, instead of defining a custom callback.
 You could define a smarter callback function here to intelligently catch certain error types.